-- Historical Relationships with Outdoor Environments: Focuses on how Australians have understood and interacted with outdoor environments over time.
+UNIT 3 WHAT IS STUDIED?
+Historical Relationships with Outdoor Environments: Focuses on how Australians have understood and interacted with outdoor environments over time.
 Examines the unique nature of Australian environments.
-The relationships and perceptions of natural environments are studied, from the indigenous cultures through to the influence of a number of major events and issues subsequent to European settlement. - Relationships with Australian Environments since 1990: Focuses on the relationship between humans and outdoor environment since 1990.
+The relationships and perceptions of natural environments are studied, from the indigenous cultures through to the influence of a number of major events and issues subsequent to European settlement.
+Relationships with Australian Environments since 1990: Focuses on the relationship between humans and outdoor environment since 1990.
 Investigates a number of ways outdoor environments are depicted in the media; the dynamic nature of relationships considering social, cultural, economic and political factors; and how they may influence relationships with outdoor environments.

-- Practical investigative experiences such as multi-day camps, field trips

-- Research and analysis

-- Investigation and experiential learning

-- Practical reports in non-text format such as multimedia, annotated visual display

-- Written Reports

-- Analysis of Data

-- Short Essays

-- Short answer tests

-- Journals

-• Healthy Outdoor Environments:

-Explores the contemporary state of Australian environments and the importance of outdoor environments to individuals and society.
+WHAT TYPE OF WORK IS DONE?
+Practical investigative experiences such as multi-day camps, field trips Research and analysis Investigation and experiential learning Practical reports in non-text format such as multimedia, annotated visual display Written Reports Analysis of Data Short Essays Short answer tests Journals UNIT 4 WHAT IS STUDIED?
+Healthy Outdoor Environments: Explores the contemporary state of Australian environments and the importance of outdoor environments to individuals and society.
 Examine the nature of sustainability and the health of outdoor environments.
 Investigate current and potential impacts of damage to outdoor environments.

-Sustainable Outdoor Environments:

-Focuses on the sustainability of environments in order to support the future needs of ecosystems, individuals and society as well as the skills needed to be environmentally responsible citizens.
+Sustainable Outdoor Environments: Focuses on the sustainability of environments in order to support the future needs of ecosystems, individuals and society as well as the skills needed to be environmentally responsible citizens.
 Students investigate case studies of conflicts of interest between people involved in uses of natural environments, and develop a clear understanding of the methods and processes commonly used to resolve these conflicts.
 Examine management strategies, acts and conventions that contribute to maintaining the health and sustainability of environments.

-- Practical investigative experiences such as multi-day camps, field trips

-- Research and analysis

-- Investigation and experiential learning

-- Practical reports in non-text format such as multimedia, annotated visual display

-- Written Reports

-- Analysis of Data

-- Short Essays

-- Short answer tests

-- End of year external examination

-- Journals

-- Environmental Science

-- Environmental Engineering

-- Eco-Tourism

-- Adventure Tourism

-- Outdoor Education

-- Environmental Management Parks Victoria, Conservation Organizations

-- Wilderness Therapy

-- · Remote Area First Aid
+WHAT TYPE OF WORK IS DONE?
+Practical investigative experiences such as multi-day camps, field trips Research and analysis Investigation and experiential learning Practical reports in non-text format such as multimedia, annotated visual display Written Reports Analysis of Data Short Essays Short answer tests End of year external examination Journals WHAT DOES STUDYING THIS SUBJECT LEAD TO?
+Environmental Science Environmental Engineering Eco-Tourism Adventure Tourism Outdoor Education Environmental Management - Parks Victoria, Conservation Or Wilderness Therapy Remote Area First Aid An improved least least and world environment rganizations

-- · An improved local, national and world environment
+• An improved local, national and world environment